 Stay safe and understand that we need to adapt to the new situation, this situation will change, and we will overcome it together.

 What are you learning during these times as an individual and a professional?

 As an individual, I struggled to adapt to using technology.
 However, I realized that this was the need of the hour.
 I was initially hesitant to take my children's help, but I eventually embraced my children's support.
 So my children taught me, and I learned new things from them.
 My relationship with my children has grown, and they have also discovered more about my work

 In my profession, I learned new things.
 I was able to help my team members and encourage them too.

 What would you like people to know and understand about your work during the COVID-19 pandemic?

 As people who were directly connected to the field, we could not go to the field.
 The most important work of running creches was no longer possible.
 Hence we adopted a new strategy of reaching out to the children and their families; we started working remotely with a mobile phone.
-Our work with young children on development is the core of what we do, and we needed to focus on that even remotely.
+Our work on child development is the core of what we do, and we needed to focus on that even remotely.
 We focused our work on children's needs — health, care and education, safety, and nutrition.
-Even though we were not physically present, we continued to provide parents with capacity building and encouraged the parents and family members to engage with children.
-There were initial hick-ups, but we continued to follow up with the families.
+Even though we were not physically present, we continued to provide parents with capacity building and encouraged the parents and family members to engage with their children.
+There were initial hiccups, but we continued to follow up with the families.